TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 I slowly started to unravel after traveling a lot for devrel and needed to find a solution.
 Thankfully, I did (keep reading).

 As a disclaimer, I get that this can sound very "first world problems".
 I am extremely thankful for my privileged and wonderful position in devrel.
 There's a lot of great parts to it.
-We live in this culture though were we show off the highlights on Instagram and leave off the rest.
+We live in this culture though where we show off the highlights on Instagram and leave off the rest.
 I'd like to be able to be transparent about the trade-offs here.

 ## A New Drug